michalgutowski/cka-lab/README.md

 ## Virtualbox lab environment for LFS258 Kubernetes Fundamentals training and practicing for CKA exams

-The Vagrant file creates following Ubuntu (Xenial) VMs - master(s), worker and load-balancer.
+The Vagrant file creates following Ubuntu (Bionic) VMs - master(s), worker and load-balancer.
 Master nodes have been prepared for installing k8s cluster with ```kubeadm``` commands using [kubernetes\kubeadm-config.yaml](./kubernetes/kubeadm-config.yaml) file
 Load-balancer node has been prepared with:
   - simple haproxy configuration to test external access for k8s services exposed with nodePort